Visualsoft-Source/VisualBase.AI/frw-playbook.md

 ---

-## 13. Troubleshooting Flow
+## 15. Troubleshooting Flow
-- If `frwAI_CopyObject` fails:
+- If frwAI_CopyObject fails:
   - Re-run Step A (`@CopySubrMetadata = 0`) to isolate view/object creation.
-  - Inspect proc resultset for per-subsystem errors and counters.
+  - Inspect the verify proc JSON for per-subsystem counts and samples.
-  - Ensure `frwWebMenuParent`/`frwWebMenu` exist; create if needed.
+  - Ensure frwWebMenuParent/frwWebMenu exist; create if needed.
   - Check executing account privileges; consider `@InteractiveGrant = 1`.
-  - For ID generation, consider `sp_getapplock` or sequences if concurrency is high.
+  - For ID generation, consider `sp_getapplock` or SEQUENCE objects for concurrency.
-- If you modified stored procs or have site-specific overrides, review their definitions (`sys.sql_modules`) and adapt scripts.
+- If stored procs have been modified, inspect sys.sql_modules and adapt.

 ---

-## 14. Concurrency & ID Generation
+## 16. Concurrency & ID Generation
 - `ISNULL(MAX(col),0)+1` is acceptable for low-concurrency admin tasks.
 - In concurrent environments use:
   - `sp_getapplock` around MAX+1 logic, or